JonathanArns/demon/README.md

 # Demon
 Deterministic transactions over Monotonic state.

-A prototype implementation of a mixed-consistency transaction processing protocol.
+A prototype implementation of a mixed-consistency distributed transaction processing protocol.

 ### How to run